The whole 'whole nine yards' enchilada

 I am surprised that you do not include the following in your discussion of "the whole nine yards."
-Though I do not know the origin of it - except that I heard it somewhere - it seems to make good sense and is related to the other perfectly sensible tailoring source i.e., that it took nine yards of cloth to make a good suit and, hence, one would be "dressed to the nines" if one were well-dressed.
+Though I do not know the origin of it - except that I heard it somewhere - it seems to make good sense and is related to the other perfectly sensible tailoring source that is, that it took nine yards of cloth to make a good suit and, hence, one would be "dressed to the nines" if one were well-dressed.
 The origin of it, at least in my mind, is the medieval practice of making a monk's habit from nine yards of cloth.
 Going "the whole nine yards" would indicate total commitment on the part of the postulant or novice who, would receive the habit upon making his vows.
-The fact that it does not appear prior to 1964 in your survey does not convince me that the origin of the phrase is not older or, that some version of it was not in common usage at a time that predated the printing press.
+The fact that it does not appear prior to 1964 in your survey does not convince me that the origin of the phrase is not older or, that some version of it was not in common usage at a time that pre-dated the printing press.
 It seems to me that there must be common phrases that show up eventually in literature, especi!

 ally ancient literature, that may have been in use for long periods of time before their epiphany.